Skip to content

 The file extensions are used when a directory or ZIP archive is provided as <file> input instead of a single file.
 In such cases, the directory or archive is recursively scanned for input files, which are identified using the extensions listed above and then processed for import.

-Filtering CityJSON content
+Filtering CityJSON features

 Feature identifier filter